Office of the Vice Provost for Graduate Education and Dean of the Graduate School

 Dr. Vasilatos-Younken began her baccalaureate degree program in biology at New York University, and completed her Bachelor of Science degree in animal and pre-veterinary science at the University of Maine at Orono, and her Ph.D. in animal nutrition at Penn State.
 She worked as a research associate in the Nutrition Unit of the Roman L. Hruska U.S. Meat Animal Research Center in Clay Center, NE, and in the Department of Biochemistry and Molecular Biology at Penn State, before joining the faculty in the College of Agricultural Sciences in 1983.

 In her tenure at Penn State, Dr. Vasilatos-Younken developed a basic research program in the endocrine regulation of postnatal growth and metabolism, targeting the metabolic effects of growth hormone and involving collaborators from around the world.
 She also developed patented technologies to reduce contamination of meat animal carcasses.
 Dr. Vasilatos-Younken team-taught undergraduate courses in animal nutrition and comparative physiology and graduate courses in metabolic and endocrine physiology, and served on graduate program steering committees in nutrition, physiology, and animal sciences.
 She is author or co-author of more than 70 published research papers and proceedings and an equal number of abstracts, and in 1993, she received the Poultry Science Association Research Award.
-She is a member of the American Association for the Advancement of Science, the Endocrine Society, the American Society of Animal Science, and the Poultry Science Association.
+She has been a member of the American Association for the Advancement of Science, the Endocrine Society, the American Society of Animal Science, and the Poultry Science Association.

 Dr. Michael F. Verderame is senior associate dean of the Graduate School at Penn State.
 Prior to his appointment, Dr. Verderame was a respected educator, mentor and leader at Penn State’s College of Medicine, where his many significant accomplishments during 25 years of service included the first revision of the graduate Core Curriculum in more than 10 years, the reorganization of the doctoral graduate programs, and service on numerous College committees and peer review positions with the National Institutes of Health.
 Under his leadership, the Graduate Student Association wrote a Graduate Student Oath (analogous to the more widely known Hippocratic Oath taken by medical students) that has become the capstone of incoming students’ orientation, and has been incorporated into Commencement.